Welcome to Paris Unusual Adventures!

 1. The Catacombs of Paris

-Get ready for a spine-chilling experience in the depths of Paris!
-The Catacombs offer a unique and haunting journey through underground tunnels lined with human skulls and bones.
-This macabre yet historically significant site was created as a solution to overcrowded cemeteries in the 18th century.
-Take a guided tour to learn about the unique history and eerie tales surrounding this underground labyrinth.
+So take up your options and prepare for an evil that chills your spine in the deepest Paris … The Catacombs provides the unique and haunting journey inside underground tunnels of human skull and bones.
+The macabre and historically significant site was what was created as a solution to overcrowded cemeteries in the 18th century.
+Visit and take a guided tour to discover about the not so unique history and eerie tales surrounding this underground labyrinth.

 2. Parc des Buttes-Chaumont